stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 ## Behaviours

-I'll first explain in more detail what behaviours are, and then I'll come back to the point that they are more important than the idea of lightweight proceses.
+I'll first explain in more detail what behaviours are, and then I'll come back to the point that they are more important than the idea of lightweight processes.

 Erlang behaviours are like interfaces in, say, Java or Go.
 It's a collection of type signatures which can have multiple implementations, and once the programmer